tablexi/restforce-db/README.md

 - **API Usage.**
   This gem performs most of its functionality via the Salesforce API (by way of the [`restforce`](https://github.com/ejholmes/restforce) gem).
 If you're at risk of hitting your Salesforce API limits, this may not be the right approach for you.

-- **API Version.**
-  Restforce::DB defaults to version 29.0 of the Salesforce API.
-If you need a more (or less, for whatever reason) recent version of the API for your use case, you can specify an `api_version` key in your restforce-db.yml configuration.
-Version 29.0 or above is required for full gem functionality.

 - **Update Prioritization.**
   When synchronization occurs, the most recently updated record, Salesforce or database, gets to make the final call about the values of _all_ of the fields it observes.
 This means that race conditions can and probably will happen if both systems are updated within the same polling interval.